huggingface/peft/docs/source/developer_guides/lora.md

 ### Memory efficient Layer Replication with LoRA

-One of approach used to improve the performance of models is using model merging techniques is to expand a model by duplicating layers in the model to build a larger model from a pretrained model of a given size.
-For example increasing a 7B model to a 10B model as described in the [SOLAR](https://arxiv.org/abs/2312.15166).
-PEFT LoRA supports this kind of merge in a memory efficient manner that supports further fine-tuning using LoRA adapters attached to the layers post replication of the layers.
+An approach used to improve the performance of models is to expand a model by duplicating layers in the model to build a larger model from a pretrained model of a given size.
+For example increasing a 7B model to a 10B model as described in the [SOLAR](https://arxiv.org/abs/2312.15166) paper.
+PEFT LoRA supports this kind of expansion in a memory efficient manner that supports further fine-tuning using LoRA adapters attached to the layers post replication of the layers.
 The replicated layers do not take additional memory as they share the underlying weights so the only additional memory required is the memory for the adapter weights.
 To use this feature you would create a config with the `layer_replication` argument.

 ```py
 config = LoraConfig(layer_replication=[[0,4], [2,5]], ...)
 ```

-Given the original model had 5 layers `[0, 1, 2 ,3, 4]`, this would create a model with 7 layers arranged as `[0, 1, 2, 3, 2, 3, 4]`.
-This follows the mergekit pass through merge convention where sequences
-of layers specified as start inclusive and end exclusive tuples are stacked to build the final model.
-It is important to note that each layer in the final model gets its own distinct set of LoRA adpaters.
+Assuming the original model had 5 layers `[0, 1, 2 ,3, 4]`, this would create a model with 7 layers arranged as `[0, 1, 2, 3, 2, 3, 4]`.
+This follows the [mergekit](https://github.com/arcee-ai/mergekit) pass through merge convention where sequences of layers specified as start inclusive and end exclusive tuples are stacked to build the final model.
+Each layer in the final model gets its own distinct set of LoRA adpaters.

 [Fewshot-Metamath-OrcaVicuna-Mistral-10B](https://huggingface.co/abacusai/Fewshot-Metamath-OrcaVicuna-Mistral-10B) is an example of a model trained using this method on Mistral-7B expanded to 10B.
 The
 (adapter_config.json)[https://huggingface.co/abacusai/Fewshot-Metamath-OrcaVicuna-Mistral-10B/blob/main/adapter_config.json] shows a sample LoRA adapter config applying this method for fine-tuning.